[google-translator]

 As hard to believe as it might have sounded, the inconceivable came true as the US Congress failed to reach an agreement on the fiscal budget starting on October 1, throwing the country into insecurity.

 97% of NASA’s 18,000 employees were forced to take unpaid leave.
-Even the IT experts securing the flawless operations of NASA’s websites, usually featuring abundant content, were sent home, shutting the websites down before locking their offices, leaving a simple message for potential visitors:
+Even the IT experts securing the flawless operations of NASA’s websites, usually featuring abundant content, were sent home, shutting the websites down before locking their offices.
+Employees affected by such government shutdowns may have recourse to file a lawsuit up to three years after job termination.

 “Due to the lapse in federal government funding, this website is not available.
 We sincerely regret this inconvenience.”